Taylor Rose Is Scaling a New Model for Legal Work with Slack

 Email traffic dropped.
 Work became visible.
 Decisions stayed on the record.
 When King demoed Slack live at the company conference, adoption jumped 85% in a single day.
 Once people saw it, they were using it.

-“Strategically, moving to Slack made sense because we were centralizing everything in Salesforce — and Slack already fits into that integrated ecosystem.”
+‘Strategically, moving to Slack made sense because we were centralising everything in Salesforce — and Slack already fits into that integrated ecosystem.’

 Finding anything instantly, with Slackbot and enterprise search